How to Identify Dry Rot: Signs and Treatment

 Can I Treat Dry Rot Myself?

 You can treat dry rot if you understand how to remove and replace the affected wood.
 But if you lack DIY skills, hire a professional builder/renovator.
 In most cases, they combine wood removal/replacement with timber treatment, typically applying a copper-based fungicide to the remaining wood.
 Be cautious about relying on epoxy-based compounds.
 While these can fill the voids left by dry rot and restore some strength to the wood, they will never be as strong as it once was.
 Never repair structural elements using epoxy.
-Protect all repairs from moisture by damp proofing the timber.
+Protect all repairs from moisture by damp-proofing the timber.